microsoft/dicom-server/docs/concepts/change-feed.md

         * `/changefeed?offset=100&limit=100&startTime=2023-05-10T16:00:00Z&endTime=2023-05-10T17:00:00Z`
         * `/changefeed?offset=200&limit=100&startTime=2023-05-10T16:00:00Z&endTime=2023-05-10T17:00:00Z`
     * If fewer events than the `limit` are returned, then the application can assume that there are no more results

+#### Version 1

+1. Application that wants to monitor the Change Feed starts.
+2. It determines if there's a current state that it should start with:
+   * If it has a state, it uses the offset (sequence) stored.
+   * If it has never started and wants to start from beginning it uses offset=0
+   * If it only wants to process from now, it queries `/changefeed/latest` to obtain the last sequence
+3. It queries the Change Feed with the given offset `/changefeed?offset={offset}`
+4. If there are entries:
+   * It performs additional processing
+   * It updates it's current state
+   * It starts again at 2 above
+5. If there are no entries it sleeps for a configured amount of time and starts back at 2.

 ### Other potential usage patterns